-- Oversees our compliance program and reviews our programs in a number of areas governing ethical conduct including: - U.S. federal health care program requirements; - U.S. Food and Drug Administration requirements and other regulatory agency requirements, including good manufacturing, clinical and laboratory practices, drug safety and pharmacovigilance activities; - interactions with members of the healthcare community; - the Company's Corporate Integrity Agreement; - anti-bribery/anti-corruption activities; - environment, health, and safety; - information security, including cybersecurity; and - human resources, including diversity, inclusion, and belonging; and - government affairs, including the Political Action Committee. - Receives regular updates on pricing and access, political, social, and environmental trends, and public policy issues that may affect our reputation, including our business or public image, and reviews our corporate responsibility (including sustainability), political, and philanthropic activities.
+- Oversees our compliance program and reviews our programs in a number of areas governing ethical conduct including: - U.S. federal health care program requirements; - U.S. Food and Drug Administration requirements and other regulatory agency requirements, including good manufacturing, clinical and laboratory practices, drug safety and pharmacovigilance activities; - interactions with members of the healthcare community; - the Company's Corporate Integrity Agreement; - anti-bribery/anti-corruption risks; - environmental sustainability and social responsibility; - employee health and safety; - information security, including cybersecurity; and - government and legislative affairs, including our Political Action Committee. - Receives regular updates on value (which includes pricing) and access, political, social, and environmental trends, and public policy issues that may affect our reputation, including our business or public image, and reviews elements of our corporate responsibility (including environmental sustainability), government affairs, and philanthropic activities.